 A crafty right-handed pitcher whose late-career brilliance delivered one of the most memorable playoff pushes in baseball history.

-Doyle Alexander's 19-year major league journey was the definition of a baseball journeyman, until one transcendent half-season rewrote his legacy.
-The North Carolina native broke in with the Dodgers in 1971, establishing himself as a reliable, if peripatetic, arm for teams like the Yankees, Orioles, and Braves.
-He was a classic innings-eater, known for his control and a sharp slider.
-The defining chapter came in 1987, when the Detroit Tigers, desperate for pitching in a tight pennant race, acquired the 37-year-old Alexander from the Atlanta Braves.
-What followed was magic: he went 9-0 with a 1.53 ERA down the stretch, almost single-handedly willing the Tigers to the AL East title.
-That trade is famously remembered for the player Detroit gave up: a young minor league pitcher named John Smoltz.
-Alexander's career was a long arc that peaked with two months of sheer, unforgettable dominance.
+Doyle Alexander went 9-0 with a 1.53 ERA down the stretch for the Detroit Tigers in 1987, almost single-handedly willing them to the AL East title.
+The North Carolina native broke in with the Dodgers in 1971, establishing himself as a reliable arm for the Yankees, Orioles, and Braves.
+He was a classic innings-eater, relying on control and a sharp slider.
+The Tigers, desperate for pitching in a tight pennant race, acquired the 37-year-old Alexander from the Atlanta Braves.
+That trade is remembered for the minor league pitcher Detroit gave up: John Smoltz.
+Alexander's 19-year major league journey peaked with two months of sheer, unforgettable dominance.

 1946–1964